oeg-upm/Massive-ROs-Creator/README.md

 In your terminal, type and excute the next command: \
 `pip install rohub`

+## Regex library instalition
+In your terminal, type and excute the next command: \
+`pip install regex`

 # How to use Massive-ROs-Creator?
 After fulfilling the requirements' mentioned before, please follow the next steps to excute the program: